Shekkizh Knowledge Base

 Data mixing, decontamination, and smaller sets

-• Decontaminate aggressively for benchmark integrity
+• Decontaminate aggressively for benchmark integrity.

-• Track mixture weights across reasoning, tools, multilingual, and chat data
+• Track mixture weights across reasoning, tools, multilingual, and chat data.

-• Use smaller curated datasets carefully and evaluate them with the right sampling logic
+• Use smaller curated datasets carefully and evaluate them with the right sampling logic.

-• Prefer explicit dataset taxonomies over a single undifferentiated blob
+• Prefer explicit dataset taxonomies over a single undifferentiated blob.

 Serving-time details

-• Align training and serving chat templates
+• Align training and serving chat templates.

-• Validate tool formatting in the actual runtime stack
+• Validate tool formatting in the actual runtime stack.

-• Document BOS/EOS and special-token assumptions
+• Document BOS/EOS and special-token assumptions.

 Suggested roadmap

-2. Build the evaluation suite first so every training run is interpretable.
+2. Build the evaluation suite first.

-3. Create a supervised post-training seed with high-quality formatting and instruction-following behavior.
+3. Create a supervised post-training seed.